Is dental bonding the answer to chipped, cracked, discolored, or gaps between teeth?

 What Is Dental Bonding?

 It is a form of cosmetic treatment option that can fix chipped, cracked, discolored teeth.
-Your dentist will use a dental material made of resin to resemble your original teeth.
+Your dentist near me in Thornton will use a dental material made of resin to resemble your original teeth.
 Following this, UV rays are used to bond the resin with your teeth.
 This will give you a flawless finish to your tooth and elevate your looks.

 How Much Does It Cost?